> Planning Home > Programs and Projects > Ongoing Plans and Projects > Community Plans and Studies > The Central Avenue Connector Trail Project

 The Central Avenue Connector Trail Project

-Join staff at a community meeting to discuss the final design for the Central Avenue Connector Trail (CACT) Phase 1 and the introduction of Phase 2, Thursday August 4, 2016 at 6:30 p.m., St. Margaret's Catholic Church Omega Room., 408 Addison Road South, Capitol Heights, MD 20743.
+Thank you to all who joined staff at the community meeting to discuss the final design for the Central Avenue Connector Trail (CACT) Phase 1 and the introduction of Phase 2, Thursday August 4, 2016 at 6:30 p.m., St. Margaret's Catholic Church Omega Room., 408 Addison Road South, Capitol Heights, MD 20743.
 View/download event flyer here.

 The Central Avenue Corridor is in many ways the heart of Prince George’s County.
 It is a vital regional arterial, providing a critical link for travel between the east side of Washington, D.C., into Prince George’s County where it connects to FedEx Field, I-95/I-495 (the Capital Beltway), and ultimately to Anne Arundel County.
 Sidewalks exist along much of MD 214 (Central Avenue) but they are narrow with minimal separation from traffic lanes and little or no landscaping.
 Opportunities to safely cross MD 214 on foot are few.
 Neighbors feel that ingress and egress from their neighborhood onto MD 214 at unsignalized intersecting streets are unsafe for pedestrians and motorists alike.